 Besides being a writer, my most important roles are within my family.
-I am a wife to Andy and I like my husband… a lot.
-He is a real man of integrity and I respect and admire him greatly.
-He is a pastor, but before you think of me as “the pastor’s wife” please know that I am a broken person with much need of grace.
-I don’t play the piano, and although I have volunteered to sing on Sunday mornings, I really cannot carry a tune.
-So instead, I teach Zumba; it keeps me musical.
+My husband, Andy, is a real man of integrity.
+I respect and admire him greatly as he works with people and difficult situations, I wish I was more like him.
+He’s a pastor, so I guess that makes me the pastor’s wife, but please know that I am a broken person with much need of grace.
+I’m not good at children’s ministry, I don’t play the piano, and I can’t sing.
+Instead, I teach Zumba.

 We have 3 girls.
 Ellie, our oldest, is a talented little artist and one of the most accepting and compassionate human beings I know.
-Nichole is our youngest, she has Down syndrome, and she is a rascal (she thinks she can get away with rascal activities because she has Down syndrome, like it was an excuse or a reason not to help out at home).
-Then there is Nina, our middle child, who joined our family through international adoption, she has cerebral palsy.
+Nichole is our youngest, she has Down syndrome, and she is a rascal.
+Then there is Nina, our middle child, who joined our family through international adoption; she has cerebral palsy.
 I never thought I would end up being the mom of a child with special needs, let alone two of them!
 Nevertheless, now special needs defines our family and our church.
 Most days I love it!

 You want to know one of the biggest passions that developed out of the children I have?
 To see the church embrace people with disabilities.
 Not out of pity or out of service, but out of a genuine understanding, acceptance, and celebration of their life.

 I am a Latin girl, born and raised in Mexico City.
-I moved to the United States when I was 17 years old.
-I don’t think I have an accent, but there are some words that give me trouble, like “non” vs. “nun” and some other crazy vowel sounds and combinations you English speaking people use.
+I moved to the United States when I was 17 years old, and thankfully I was already bilingual.
+English has become my first language.
+I don’t think I have an accent, but there are some words that give me trouble, because of the many vowel sounds and combinations in the English language.
 On the other hand, I can roll my Rs like a champion, can you?